 THE WORLD NEEDS SAM BELMONT: AN AFTERNOON WITH KELLI MARONEY

-Though the world has been happy to hop aboard the 80s nostalgia train in recent years, it’s easy to forget that it was an era of tremendous self-effacement and produced media that’s questionable at best through contemporary eyes.
+Though the world has been happy to hop aboard the 80s nostalgia train in recent years, it’s easy to forget that it was an era of tremendous self-deprecation, and produced media that’s questionable at best through contemporary eyes.
 Robocop and Wall Street were, after all, scathing indictments of the age, condemning the world of the 1980s as readily as the world at large (and Jimmy Carter) condemned the malaise and nihilism of the 1970s.
 Too, while The Breakfast Club, Lucas, and myriad other coming-of-age dramas may have seemed revolutionary for their time, no modern day reassessment is complete without a look at how poorly some of the social-Darwinism moral underpinnings have aged, if they were ever healthy to begin with (change yourself to fit society’s expectations; nerds should stick to their own kind; etc).
 Yet at the same time, it’s true that there was a magical ambiance to the 80s, a je ne sai quois that’s made it the subject of a rampant ephemerama since at least the mid-90s.
 What was so good and pure about the decade that we keep going back to that well?

 Night of the Comet and Chopping Mall may have had low-key theater runs—debuting just in time for Thanksgiving, 1984, Comet grossed $14 million before disappearing from theaters; Chopping Mall did a bit less— but they did not go quietly into the neon-lit night.
 Finding a second life on cable, local access, and VHS, the films steadily accumulated a cult following through the remainder of the 1980s and into the early 90s.
 Here were a pair of movies that perfectly encapsulated the lighter-hearted zeitgeist of the era: a gleefully phantasmagoric sense of abandon in everything from the outrageous clothes to the synth music to the totally cracked plots (to use the film’s original titles: teenage mutant comet zombies and kill-bots).
 Here was the 80s we loved.
 Free of any questionable moral underpinnings, completely unconcerned with the pressing social concerns of the day, they were a pair of films that aged well because they were of the era while not being tethered to it.
 They’re very special films for that reason, and, as a result, it places Kelli Maroney in a very unique position.